Phase 1 — Deploy Elastic Security Infrastructure

 • Step 15: Access Kibana Dashboard

-• Accessed the Kibana dashboard from my Mac browser
+• Access the Kibana dashboard from my browser

 • https://<KIBANA_VM_IP>:5601